Glenda-dev/Glenda-Docs/design/kernel/kernel.md

 ### 3.1 Capability System (CSpace)
 Security and resource management are based on Capabilities.
 A Capability is a kernel-protected token that refers to a kernel object with specific access rights.

-*   **Objects**: TCB (Thread Control Block), Endpoint (IPC Port), Frame (Physical Page), Untyped (Free Memory), IrqHandler.
+*   **Objects**: TCB (Thread Control Block), Endpoint (IPC Port), Frame (Physical Page), Untyped (Free Memory), IrqHandler, PageTable, CNode.
 *   **CSpace**: Each process has a Capability Space (CSpace) storing its capabilities.
 *   **Invocation**: System calls are performed by invoking a capability (e.g., `invoke(cptr, args)`).

 ### 3.2 Inter-Process Communication (IPC)
 IPC is the only way for threads to interact.
 *   **Synchronous**: IPC is typically synchronous to avoid buffering overhead.
-*   **Message Passing**: Short messages are passed via registers; long messages use shared memory buffers.
+*   **Message Passing**: Short messages are passed via registers; extended messages and capabilities are passed via the **UTCB** (User Thread Control Block).
 *   **Notifications**: Asynchronous signals (similar to semaphores) for interrupts.

 ### 3.3 Exception Handling (Application Interrupts)
 The kernel does not handle page faults or other application exceptions internally.
 Instead, these are treated as **Application Interrupts**.
 1. When a thread faults (e.g., Page Fault), the kernel suspends the thread.
+2. The kernel saves fault details to the thread's UTCB.
-2. The kernel generates an IPC message describing the fault.
+3. The kernel generates an IPC message describing the fault.
-3. This message is sent to the thread's registered **IRQHandler** (formerly Pager).
+4. This message is sent to the thread's registered **Exception Handler** (an Endpoint capability stored in the TCB).
-4. The IRQHandler resolves the fault (e.g., allocates a frame) and replies to the kernel.
+5. The Handler resolves the fault (e.g., allocates a frame) and replies to the kernel.
-5. The kernel resumes the faulted thread.
+6. The kernel resumes the faulted thread.

 ### 3.4 Root Task
 The **Root Task** is the first user-space process started by the kernel.